 Click here to see a report from Visit Anaheim.

-Anaheim is distributing $10,000 grants directly to 200 small businesses struggling amid the economic impacts and state restrictions in the pandemic.
-We're helping additional businesses with funding provided by the county for small business grants.
-Apply now.
+Anaheim distributed $10,000 grants directly to hundreds of small businesses struggling amid the economic impacts of the pandemic.
+We're helping additional businesses with funding provided by the county.
+Learn more.